 Perfect timing but a lifetime in the making

 Since I was 8 years old and I lost myself in Enid Blyton’s Enchanted Wood, I wanted to write a book.
-It’s divine timing that when mental and emotional health seems to be a major talking point – but only because it’s spiralling out of control, this book is going out into the world.
+It’s divine timing that when mental health is a major talking point, this book is going out into the world.
+It’s spiralling out of control.
 I really hope it helps those lost souls feel more understood and makes them feel good about who they are!

 You know it’s not just a story!